Why the Market's Manic Moves Over the Fed and Inflation May Not Peak Until Summer

 Last week's market action was one more example of a push and pull between stocks, bonds and the Federal Reserve which investors should expect to see more of throughout 2021.
 In fact, there's reason to believe the battle over bond yields and inflation which has gripped stock investors may not peak until the summer.

-The Dow Jones Industrial Average hit another new record last week as some of the sectors favored in a rotation away from growth gained, including financial and industrials, and gained further support from the new round of federal stimulus, while the latest inflation number came in below estimates.
+The Dow Jones Industrial Average hit another new record last week — and Dow futures were strong on Sunday — as some of the sectors favored in a rotation away from growth gained, including financial and industrials, and gained further support from the new round of federal stimulus, while the latest inflation number came in below estimates.
 The Nasdaq rebounded sharply and beaten-up, big 2020 success stories like Tesla rallied.
 But investors looking for an all-clear signal to be sounded didn't get one as tech sold off to end the week with 10-year Treasury bond yields hitting a one-year high on Friday.

 Year over year gains in the Consumer Price Index (CPI) will peak in May at 3.7% for the headline number and 2.3% for core inflation, according to a forecast from Action Economics.
 That should not be a surprise.
 As the U.S. marks its one-year anniversary from the start of the pandemic, it is the May-to-May comparison which captures the shutdowns which gripped the country last spring and now will serve to magnify this May's inflation print.